Difference Between Inbound and Outbound recruiting

-In inbound recruiting your goal is to attract candidates to start considering you as their next employer.
+In inbound recruiting, your goal is to attract candidates to start considering you as their next employer.
 First, think about the type of candidates you want to attract.
 Identify your hiring needs, and job positions to fill.

-Then write a job descriptions for those positions.
+Then write a job description for those positions.
 Writing a good job description is the very first step in finding qualified candidates.
 (If you need help or ideas, check out these job description templates and examples).

 Next, move on to defining your candidate persona.
 Following, think about your company culture.
 It’s crucial to hire the best talent that makes a perfect fit.
 The real fun begins when you have a clear picture of the type of candidates that you want to attract.

 Now you have to give them a reason to choose your company as their next employer!
 Create compelling blogs posts, videos and social media content in which you’ll introduce your team and showcase your company culture and employee value proposition.
 Give them a reason to start dreaming about joining your team! 🙂

 Once you spark their interest, make it easy for them to contact you and apply for your positions.

 Make sure you have a wonderful career site with a simple application form.

 Your goal in outbound recruiting is to jump right to the application stage and offer your job opening.
 But the way we recruit has changed.
 The war for talent is ranging on and it takes much more to attract talented people than just promote your job opening.